 If you're having trouble finding coconut aminos or need to explore options, this guide will give you the 6 best coconut aminos substitute alternatives for you to try and provide instructions on how to utilize them as replacements.

-What is coconut aminos?
+What is Coconut Aminos?

 Coconut aminos are a popular condiment and soy sauce alternative that is derived from the sap of coconut blossoms.
 It is a common ingredient in many Asian and gluten-free recipes.